You can enable one or all of the following proctoring settings to ensure that your test is plagiarism-free.

 When this setting is enabled, a candidate cannot copy the code (for example, from the Web or a local computer) and paste it into the code editor.

-We recommend that you enable this setting if your test contains a question that requires the candidate to write code.
+We recommend enabling this setting if your test contains a question requiring the candidate to write code.

-Important: By default, the candidates are not allowed to copy the problem statements in the test interface.
+Important: By default, the candidates cannot copy the problem statements in the test interface.

 Take candidate snapshots during the test